Ngā wāhanga tohuAward categories

 - bring significant benefit to New Zealand or the Public Service

 - are exceptional and otherwise worthy of recognition.

 The New Zealand Public Service Medal was established by Royal Warrant in 2018 and is part of the New Zealand Royal Honours system.

 The Public Service Commissioner's Commendation for Excellence is awarded for outstanding spirit of service shown by a public servant.
-Nominees for this commendation will be those in public service delivery; roles may include frontline, operational, policy, corporate, technical or specialist.
+Nominees for this commendation will be those in Public Service delivery roles, such as frontline, operational, policy, corporate, technical or specialist.
 These people are responsible for the delivery of work rather than its management.